 When loading T/C's Break-O-Way Sabots, make sure that your gun is unprimed, and that your Break-O-Way Sabot has been properly assembled.
 Failure to assemble and load your sabot correctly could result in the bullet, sabot halves, or woven wool doughnut separating and disengaging from themselves.
 This could result in an air space between the components.
-Under such a condition, one or more of the components may act as a barrel obstruction and firing can result in a damaged firearm and POSSIBLE INJURY OR DEATH TO THE SHOOT-ER OR BYSTANDERS AND DAMAGE TO PROPERTY.
+Under such a condition, one or more of the components may act as a barrel obstruction and firing can result in a damaged firearm and POSSIBLE INJURY OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAM-AGE TO PROPERTY.

-To properly assemble your T/C Break-O-Way Sabot, position 2 sabot halves together forming a complete sabot cup.
+To properly assemble your T/C Break-O-Way Sabot, position the two sabot halves together forming a complete sabot cup.
 Press the woven wool "doughnut" firmly on the base, allowing the flange to protrude through the hole.
-Your sabot is now ready to accept a .429" - .430" diameter .44 cal bullet.
+Your sabot is now ready to accept a .429" -.430" diameter .44 cal bullet.
 Use only bullets of these dimensions.

 Use only bullets measuring .429" - .430" designed for use in .44 caliber pistols or rifles.
 Using bullets of lesser diameter may cause the bullet to separate from the sabot resulting in a barrel obstruction.
 Using bullets of larger diameter could result in difficult loading, or a condition where the sabot is not seated all the way down in the powder charge, resulting in a barrel obstruction.
-Either case can result in a damaged firearm and POSSIBLE INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAMAGE TO PROPERTY.
-The photo on page 28 pictures a shooter in the process of loading a muzzleloading rifle.
+Either case can result in a damaged firearm and POSSI-BLE INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAMAGE TO PROPERTY.

+The photo on page 26 pictures a shooter in the process of loading a muzzleloading rifle.
 Study this photo carefully and read all the captions before you proceed to charge your rifle.
+The complete sabot unit should be seated firmly on the powder charge as indicated in the illustration below.